-n prayerful reading of the Gospels we quickly encounter Christ's loving dedication to the poor and those on the margins of society.
+In prayerful reading of the Gospels we quickly encounter Christ's loving dedication to the poor and those on the margins of society.
 His mission was to bring salvation to all of humanity, poor and rich alike.
-Yet, the poor, those who have nothing and no one to depend upon, where often the focus of Jesus' ministry, reminding us all that joy and security in life is found solely in God.
+Yet, the poor, those who have nothing and no one to depend upon, where often to focus of Jesus' ministry, reminding us all that joy and security in life is found solely in God.
 It was the poor and outcast who often responded first and wholeheartedly to Jesus' ministry.
-They only had the Lord to count on because,
+They only had the Lord to count on because unlike so many others, God always cared.
+He was and is the faithful God.